cepharum/forms-processor/docs/definition/fields/common-attributes.md

 In combination with name of either form in sequence this is used to organize data gathered by filling in the fields.
 This way a field's name is available for addressing its value in computable terms.

 ::: tip Info
 The name of a field is a simple keyword that mustn't contain period.
-It is used to derive the field's qualified name uniquely addressing it in scope of whole forms processor.
+It is used to derive the field's qualified name uniquely addressing it in scope of whole Forms Processor.
 :::

 ### label